by Cheryl Anderson, CCAP Staff Attorney

 Unfortunately, without malice on the part of county clerks, remittiturs are often simply added to the stack of papers in a superior court file, without anyone realizing that further action by the trial court is necessary.
 For this reason, it is appellate counsel's responsibility to take whatever steps are necessary to ensure a successful transition back to the trial court and implementation of the appellate court’s order.

 If the case has been affirmed, and the client has been serving the sentence imposed, the remittitur has little significance.
-However, if the client has been released on a stay or bail pending appeal, s/he should be informed well in advance of when the remittitur will issue and what to expect.
+However, if the client has been released on a stay or bail pending appeal, he or she should be informed well in advance of when the remittitur will issue and what to expect.
 The client may want trial counsel to file a motion to modify the sentence and, if that is a viable motion, appellate counsel should contact the trial attorney and/or coordinate efforts to ensure that is done.
 (See In re Stallings (1970) 5 Cal.App.3d 322, 329-331, discussing possible grounds for modification.)
+If you receive the remittitur but never received the opinion, act fast!
+Do you need to move to set aside the remittitur so petitions can be filed by either you or the client in pro. per.?
+If so, you will need to move as quickly as possible to recall the remittitur and reinstate the appeal, explaining the specific circumstances.
+See a sample motion in our online Motion Samples Book, under “R” for Recall Remittitur & Reinstate Appeal.

 The plea withdraw situation is the area where there have been the most serious mistakes and prejudices to the client.
 The appellant is often not brought to court, and often does not know how to enforce his rights.
 The time within which to withdraw his plea expires, and appellant loses the benefit of his win.
 For this reason, the plea withdrawal situation requires the most action and monitoring on the part of appellate counsel.
 This being said, if something nonetheless goes wrong, there may be a remedy, such as a motion to recall the remittitur or a writ procedure.
 In such a situation, the panel attorney should contact CCAP.